Cap Classique Day

-Rich pink colour, vivacious cascading bubbles and the full rich flavour of Pinot Noir combined with the elegance of Chardonnay and the uniqueness of Pinotage providing the colour.
-This is the Tradition Rosé - rich in flavour with a long finish.
+Rich pink color, vivacious cascading bubbles, and the full rich flavor of Pinot Noir combined with the elegance of Chardonnay and the uniqueness of Pinotage provide the color.
+This is the Tradition Rosé - rich in flavor with a long finish.

 Want to try this wine?

 The varieties planted in the vineyards are 50% red and 50% white.
-The wines produced are 40% Cap Classique, 30% red and 30% white.
+The wines produced are 40% Cap Classique, 30% red, and 30% white.
 At Villiera, productivity is of utmost importance.
-Their new pruning techniques taught to the pruning team by Italian company Simonit and Sirch has greatly improved the productivity of the vineyard team and the uniformity, longevity and quality of the vines.
+Their new pruning techniques taught to the pruning team by Italian company Simonit and Sirch have greatly improved the productivity of the vineyard team and the uniformity, longevity, and quality of the vines.

 Cathy: ''We have duplex soils.
 Sand over gravel over clay.
 Our area is influence by Table Bay and False bay with the cooling breezes coming in off the ocean.
 We focus on Sauvignon Blanc and Chenin Blanc for whites and Merlot and Cabernet for reds and then of course the Cap Classique varietals : Chardonnay, Pinot Noir and we even have some Pinot Meunier (not much of that planted in South Africa).
 We also have a number of old vineyard blocks and belong to the Old Vine Project.
 We have a number of certified heritage Old Vine blocks which we vinify separately to make wines like our Stand Alone Gamay Noir (one of two in SA), Bush Vine Sauvignon Blanc and Barrel Fermented Chenin Blanc.
 Some of the Gamay Noir will be finding its way to The Netherlands soon.''

 Photo: Getting ready for harvest (slide to right for more photos)